upday/deprecated-baustelle/doc/02-yaml/01-structure.md

 * subnets and availablity zones
 * peering connections to other VPCs

+The configuration in this section cannot be overriden by environments section.

 ## jenkins

 This section contains configuration used when provisioning a Jenkins server with generated jobs.
 It provides login credentials and specific plugin parameters.

+The configuration in this section cannot be overriden by environments section.

 ## backends